-When you’re proposing a project, you need several documents to back up your proposal.
-An executive summary is a short overview that gives the elevator pitch that sums up the major points.
+When you’re proposing a project or pitching a new business plan or investment proposal, you need several documents to back up your presentation.
+An executive summary is a short overview that gives the elevator pitch that sums up the major points of larger documents.
 Executive summaries are critical for getting projects approved and off the ground.
-Download the ProjectManager.com executive summary template for Word to have a dynamic executive summary.
+Download the ProjectManager executive summary template for Word to have a dynamic executive summary.

 Why Use an Executive Summary Template?

-As stated above, the executive summary is a quick overview of the project, which is described in greater detail with the attached supporting material.
-The ProjectManager.com executive summary template is a catchall for those general descriptions that will engage the target audience.
+As stated above, the executive summary is a quick overview of the project, which is described in greater detail with the attached project plan.
+The ProjectManager executive summary template is a catchall for those general descriptions that will engage the target audience.

-- Authorship: On top there is a box that captures the pertinent information, such as the name of your company, the project being proposed, who prepared the project executive summary template and how to reach that person.
+- Authorship: On top, there’s a box that captures pertinent information such as the name of your company, the project being proposed, who prepared the project executive summary template and how to reach that person.

-- Vision/Mission Statement: Underneath the heading on the cover page, you’ll want to grab their attention and make them turn to the next page, with more detailed info, so give them a snappy vision and mission statement.
+- Vision/Mission Statement: Underneath the heading on the cover page, you’ll want to grab their attention with more detailed info, so give them a snappy vision and mission statement.
 Keep it short and sweet.

-- Introduction: On this second page, take the general and make it a bit more specific, explaining the investment opportunity and why the project will take advantage of it with a return on investment.
+- Introduction: On this page, take the general and make it a bit more specific, explaining the investment opportunity and why the project will generate a return on investment.

 - Company’s Role and Strength: Explain why your company is uniquely positioned to take on the project with a brief history and list of skills and experience.

 - Need/Problem: Identify the need or problem the project is addressing.
-Be sure to explain who the target audience is and why they will benefit.
+Be sure to explain the target audience and why they’ll benefit.

-- Unique Solution: Here is your chance to show what your company can do and how the project exploits this need or problem for profit.
+- Unique Solution: Here’s your chance to show what your company can do and how the project exploits this need or problem for profit.

-- Proof: They’re not going to take you on your word, no matter how sincere you are, so list the supporting documents that you’ve collected while researching and doing the due diligence.
+- Proof: Even if you’re sincere, they won’t take you at your word, so list the supporting documents you’ve collected while researching and doing the due diligence.

-- Resources: List what you’ll need to complete the project, from software and hardware to materials and equipment.
+- Resources: List what resources are required to complete the project, from software and hardware to materials and equipment.

-- Competition: Show that you’re aware of the existing landscape by noting who is your competition and why you’re different and positioned to succeed where they’re not.
+- Competition: Show that you’re aware of the existing landscape by noting your competition and why you’re different and positioned to succeed where they’re not.

-- Marketing Strategy: Note how you will develop a sales, marketing and partnership plan.
+- Marketing Strategy: Note how you’ll develop a sales, marketing and partnership plan.

 - Budget: What is the expected financial commitment?

 - Timeline: How long do you believe the project will take?
-Break it into milestones, but not too much detail.
+Break your project timeline into milestones, but not too much detail.